coreyworrell/Filter/README.md

 # Kohana Filter Class

-This class can be used with the Kohana PHP framework to keep `$_GET`, `$_POST`, or any data across multiple page loads,so users can see filtered results w/out having to re-filter.
-It can also be used to repopulate form fields when redirecting to avoid submitting a form twice for example.
+Sets up a filtering system where keys from $_GET and $_POST can be stored in the session to be used to filter data.
+The advantage to storing these in the session is that the filters will remain after a user leaves the page, so that when they come back they won't have to refilter anything.

 ## How It Works

 Ok, let's say you have a setup with 3 controllers (or pages): _Blog_, _Portfolio_, & _Users_.
-Each page will have filters that you want to keep track of: _page_, _ordering_, & _query_.
+Each page will have filters that you want to keep track of: _page_, _category_, & _search_.
-_page_, _ordering_, & _query_ are variables that are being collected in `$_POST` or `$_GET` when a user submits a form.
+_page_, _category_, & _search_ are variables that are being collected in `$_POST` or `$_GET` when a user submits a form.

 You would set that up something like this: